-The Children's Board encourages the participation of minority, faith-based, and grassroots organizations in all contracts.
-No person or legal entity will be excluded from participation in, denied the benefits of, or otherwise discriminated against in connection with the award and performance of any Children's Board procurement on the basis of race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status, national origin, or on any other protected status basis that would be in violation of applicable federal or state anti-discrimination laws.
-The Grantee shall not discriminate in providing services on the basis of race, color, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status, national origin, or on any other protected status basis that would be in violation of applicable federal or state anti-discrimination laws.
+The CBHC encourages the participation of minority, faith-based, and grassroots organizations in all contracts.
+No person or legal entity will be excluded from participation in, denied the benefits of, or otherwise discriminated against in connection with the award and performance of any Children's Board procurement on the basis of race, color, religion, national origin, age, gender, sexual orientation, disability, or marital status.

+The Grantee shall not discriminate in providing services on the basis of race, color, religion, national origin, age, gender, sexual orientation, disability, or marital status.